Shopping Center, Retail & Grocery Security Guards in Los Angeles: Protect Your Tenants, Shoppers & Property

 How much does shopping center security cost?

-Shopping center security in Los Angeles typically runs $25 to $38 per hour for unarmed guards in 2026.
+Shopping center, retail, and grocery security in Los Angeles typically runs $25 to $38 per hour for unarmed guards and $32 to $48 per hour for armed guards in 2026.
+Posted ranges reflect long-term contracts of 180 days or longer.
+For short-term work (event-day coverage, weekend-only, contracts under 30 days), expect higher rates and a 4-hour minimum.
 The exact rate depends on shift length, time of day (overnight and weekends cost more), number of guards, and contract length.
 A small strip mall with evening-only coverage costs significantly less than a large retail center with 24/7 security.
-We quote after a site visit because every property is different — call us at (323) 786-8140 or use our free quote tool to get started.
+Most quotes can be done virtually through the quote tool; for larger or multi-anchor centers we walk the property in person.
+Call (323) 786-8140 to start.

 Do your guards handle shoplifters?